Don’t miss an opportunity to attend the annual Aurora Indigenous Scholars International Study Tour!

 The Aurora Project is seeking applications from high achieving Aboriginal and Torres Strait Islander undergraduates in any field of study, who have completed at least two years of their course of study.
 University graduates are also welcome to apply.

-Seventeen Indigenous students participated in October 2012.
+Sixteen Indigenous students participated in November 2013.
 Here are some reflections from last year’s Tour:

-- Leila Smith, Australian National University – 2013 Charlie Perkins Scholar to Cambridge
+- Tamara Murdock, Edith Cowan University – 2014 Charlie Perkins Scholar

 With the online application form you will need to attach the following documentation:

 - A cover letter (including a personal statement about your background, career aspirations and reasons for wanting to go on the Tour).